Wishing on The Hellmouth

-Tiberias stared briefly at the young man that stood before him then said, "You're your father's son.
+Tiberias stared briefly at the young man standing before him.
+"You're your father's son.
 He was my friend, and I am yours.
 His death could've come at a better time.
 Come."

-He turned around and headed back in the direction that he had entered.
-Reaching his private offices that overlooked the courtyard where he had observed the Templar executions.
+He turned around and headed back in the direction he had entered.
+His long strides quickly reached his private offices, which overlooked the courtyard where he had observed the Templar executions.
 Incense filled the air with a sweet scent that couldn't quite cover the stench from the unwashed masses.
 He walked over to pour drinks as his guest entered close on his heels.

 "They shouted news of your battle with a great lord of Syria in the streets.
 Thankfully, it did not breach the peace.
-Saladin himself sent word that you had cause."
+Saladin personally sent word you had just cause."